-However, another non-psychoactive phytocannabinoid found in the cannabis sativa plant that shows therapeutic potential for the treatment of a wide range of conditions is cannabidivarin or CBDV.
+The non-psychoactive phytocannabinoid found in the cannabis sativa plant that shows therapeutic potential for the treatment of a wide range of conditions is cannabidivarin or CBDV.

 Again, much like CBD, this planet nutrient may come in capsule, oil or other forms.
 Cannabinoid synthesis begins when a precursor molecule reacts with geranyl pyrophosphate to form a ringed structure.
-Most classical cannabinoids that you find in cannabis are 21-carbon compounds.
-This means their chemical structure will contain 21 carbon atoms however the variation in the length of the side chain that is attached to the aromatic ring (at the bottom right hand side of the structure) can produce different types of compounds.
+Most classical cannabinoids are 21-carbon compounds.
+This means their chemical structure contains 21 carbon atoms however the variation in the length of the side chain that is attached to the aromatic ring (at the bottom right hand side of the structure) can produce different types of compounds.

 For example, when the side-chain is a pentyl (5-carbon) chain for CBD type compounds, the compound produced will be CBD.
 CBDV not only has a similar chemical structure as CBD, but it also shares some of its characteristics – it does not get you stoned.

 One study also found that CBDV possesses strong anticonvulsant properties in a broad range of seizure models.
 The researchers found that normal motor function was not significantly affected by CBDV.